Docs

 • other — generic diff-based classification.

-You can override the page type on any URL — useful for pages that look like one thing but behave like another (e.g. a pricing FAQ).
+You can pick the page type when adding a URL — useful for pages that look like one thing but behave like another (e.g. a pricing FAQ).
+If auto-detection guesses wrong, delete and re-add with the correct type.

 Check frequency